polysense/SensorDecoders/README.md

 Sample Functions for Polysense IoT Device Encoders and ecoders

-Decoder. js is a universal decoding tool that includes all sensors supported by polysense.
+Decoder.js is a universal decoding tool that includes all sensors supported by polysense.

 You can refer to the sensorList variable under the polyssenseDevicedecode function